Calulous/AI_Chatbot/README.md

 ## OpenAI API Key

-The API key used during the technical assessment has **been included** in this repository.
+The API key used during the technical assessment has ** not been included** in this repository.

-If the original key has expired or been disabled, please replace the API key in `app.py` with a valid OpenAI API key before running the application.

 ---

 ## Project Structure